Housing prices are causing some people to have smaller families than planned

 Low mortgage rates and work-from-home policies spurred a homebuying rush in the first two years of the pandemic, causing home prices to spike.
 Then mortgage rates shot up in 2022 and homebuying slowed significantly.
 But prices have stayed high as many current homeowners have locked in low mortgage rates and aren't in a hurry to sell.

-For Ava Rimal, the options became clear: She and her husband could have a second kid, or move to the bigger house in a more upscale area.
+For Ava Rimal, the options became clear: She and her husband could have a second kid or move to a bigger house in a more upscale area.
 But they couldn't afford to do both.

 They chose the house.